Wildlife That Flies, Walks And Crawls

 Tucson Arizona wildlife also includes thirteen species of rattlesnakes.
 Arizona has more species of rattlesnake than any other state.
 The ridge-nosed rattlesnake which is the state reptile is perhaps the most beautiful of them all and made the official state reptile of Arizona in 1986.
 If you see one, pretend you are a road runner and “beep, beep”, get out to there!

 Coyotes are not unique to Tucson Arizona wildlife, but very prominent.
-Coyotes can be found from Canada to Panama.
-Coyotes are part of the history, folklore, and present-day culture of the American West.
+They can be found from Canada to Panama and are part of the history, folklore, and present-day culture of the American West.

 Coyotes are usually smaller than wolves and larger than most dogs.
 Most of Arizona’s coyotes sport the telltale yellow desert coats.
 A mature coyote will weigh in at about fifty pounds and as tall as forty inches.
 If you have pets, it is best to not let them alone outside.
 Coyotes will have no trouble finding and attaching them.